Outsource Smartly: A Guide to Choosing Marketing Consultants or Agencies

 • Roll out a big go-to-market (GTM) initiative that needs extensive marketing and communications support.
 A classic example is Nike, whose GTM strategy is well-known for building customer relationships and engendering brand loyalty through its athlete partnerships, exclusive product drops and immersive digital experiences — all of which require far-reaching expertise and support to execute successfully.

 • Embark on a reorganization that requires change management messaging and/or executive communications support.
 Let’s say you recently merged with another company, sold a business unit or had a sudden change in senior management.
-A strategic communications agency can help you weather the potential storm.
+A crisis communications agency can help you weather the potential storm.

 • Want support over a long period or on a bigger scale.
 You might have multiple launches and events planned over several months or years that could take place in various markets.
 It makes sense to bring on an agency with broad-based talent to support your goals and help you scale.